nautobot/nautobot-app-ssot/docs/user/integrations/aristacv.md

 `*` The model system tag is mapped to the device type model in Nautobot.

-`**` If the [Device Lifecycle plug-in](https://github.com/nautobot/nautobot-plugin-device-lifecycle-mgmt) is found to be installed, a matching Version will be created with a RelationshipAssociation connecting the device and that Version.
+`**` If the [Device Lifecycle Nautobot app](https://github.com/nautobot/nautobot-plugin-device-lifecycle-mgmt) is found to be installed, a matching Version will be created with a RelationshipAssociation connecting the device and that Version.

 When syncing User tags from Nautobot to CloudVision the data mappings are as follows: